quz2004/quz2004/README.md

 - Data Mining
 - Machine Learning and Artificial Intelligence
-- Prompt Engineering and Generative AI
+- Prompt Engineering and Applications of Generative AI
+- Generative AI · Foundations and Applications
 - Computer Vision and Natural Language Processing
 - Data Structures and Algorithms